bbauska/W3Cx-3of5/README.md

 <p>A word about the enctype attribute of the &lt;form&gt; element

 The enctype attribute existed before HTML5.
 It is often used together with forms that contain file input fields.
-For sending files to a remote server, we use **"*multipart*" forms**.
+For sending files to a remote server, we use <b>"*multipart*" forms</b>.
 This special encoding of forms needs to be specified using the enctype attribute, as shown in the example below:

 [Online example at JSBin](https://jsbin.com/magexat/3/edit?html,output):